cloudevents/spec/README.md

 - How events are transported from source to action via at least one protocol
 - Identify and resolve whatever else is needed for interoperability

-### Non-Goals of this specification
-The following non-goals will not be part of the specification:
-- Function build and invocation process
-- Language-specific runtime APIs
-- Selecting a single identity/access control system

 ## Communications

 We have google group for e-mail communications: